hululuzhu/mario-ai-2023/README.md

 ## Progress log
 - 08/07: Initial plan
 - 08/08: Add basic env/visual/control lib, and a visualization notebook of all 32 stages
+- 08/20: V1 slides and 3 notebooks ready